SolarWinds Observability Self-Hosted 2025.4 release notes

 Support for AWS organizational credentials

-Users can simplify multi-account AWS monitoring by connecting entire organization with a single set of secure credentials.
-In this version, only a limited set of metrics is available.
+Users can simplify multi-account AWS monitoring by connecting the entire organization with a single set of secure credentials.

 Users can monitor table throughput, latency, and errors to ensure Amazon DynamoDB performance meets application demands.